tomzx/blog.tomrochette.com-content/agi/books/ian-goodfellow-deep-learning/article.md

 ### 6.3.2 Logistic Sigmoid and Hyperbolic Tangent
 * The widespread saturation of sigmoidal units can make gradient-based learning very difficult.
 For this reason, their use as hidden units in feedforward networks is now discouraged
 * The use of sigmoidal units as output units is compatible with the use of gradient-based learning when an appropriate cost function can undo the saturation of the sigmoid in the output layer
-* When a sigmoidal activation function must be used, the hyperbolic tagent activation function typically performs better than the logistic sigmoid
+* When a sigmoidal activation function must be used, the hyperbolic tangent activation function typically performs better than the logistic sigmoid

 ### 6.4 Architecture Design
 * The word architecture refers to the overall structure of the network: how many units it should have and how these units should be connected to each other